-Mayan Roads and Ruins in Cozumel’s North End of the Island
+Cozumel Mayan Ruins and Roads in North End of the Island

 One of the best excursions I’ve ever done in Cozumel was a standup paddleboard tour of the northern mangroves with the always cool DeLille watersports (SUP, kitesurfing, etc.).

-A totally rare and unique vantage point of Cozumel’s natural riches, this tour also surprised me and my group by offering another rare way to see some remnants of Mayan structures, and vestiges of old Mayan roads.
+A totally rare and unique vantage point of Cozumel’s natural riches, this tour also surprised me and my group by offering another way to see some remnants of Cozumel’s Mayan structures, and clearly visible sections of the old Mayan roads.

 Bonus: you get to see another secret species of marine life in Cozumel, these inverted blue jellyfish that live in a huge colony in the northern lagoon area.

-Planning Your Visit (SUP Tour of Mangroves approx. 4 hours)
+Planning Your Visit (SUP Tour of Cozumel Mangroves approx. 4 hours)